-- O We are inserting this information in all our established development sessions to encourage awareness of these issues and to increase prevention, and management when they arise. - A lunchtime session was provided to Department chairs in 2016 and to all faculty (junior, associate, chairs) in winter 2017. - A 1⁄2 day course has been created to be offered throughout the year for staff/supervisors (making it mandatory for supervisors) 2017-18.
-This is open to all employees. - O Departments/units can request a customized session. - o NOTE: UCOP added a segment of this to all online SVSH online courses and provided a guidance document.
+- We are inserting this information in all our established development sessions to encourage awareness of these issues and to increase prevention, and management when they arise. - A lunchtime session was provided to Department chairs in 2016 and to all faculty (junior, associate, chairs) in winter 2017. - A 1⁄2 day course is offered throughout the year, 2018-19, for staff/supervisors (making it mandatory for supervisors).
+This is open to all employees. - Departments/units can request a customized session. - NOTE: UCOP added a segment of this to all online SVSH online courses and provided a guidance document.